 What Are the Symptoms of Genital Herpes?

 When symptoms occur soon after a person is infected, they tend to be severe.
 They may start as small blisters that eventually break open and produce raw, painful sores that scab and heal over within a few weeks.
-The blisters and sores may be accompanied by flu-like symptoms with fever and swollen glands.
+The blisters and sores may be accompanied by flu-like symptoms with fever and swollen lymph nodes.